wallyatgithub/h2loadrunner/README.md

   Check the help text associated with each field, to know what to fill/choose for each field.

+  Leave the field with the default value if you are not sure what to fill/choose.

   Special notes:

   H2loadrunner Json schema has a section called "scenario", and "scenario" is a list of requests, that h2loadrunner will execute sequentially.